MiaFrey/SustainableFinanceH2/README.md

 Figure 2: The worst polluters
 ```

 The second worst polluter is \"International Power\".
 Figure [2b] shows an astonishing evolution in their Scope intensities.
 Its emissions dropped each year this was due to the Scope 1 (main driver) decreasing drastically.
 Hence, as in the case of Biffa, its main driver was Scope 1, which is reasonable as the company is working in the energy sector (mostly non-renewable).
-Then the data ends in 2011 as the company merged with another in the year that followed [@bib:international_power].
+Then the data ends in 2011 as the company merged with another in the year that followed [[5]](#5).

 Next, we can see that the minimum values (plotted in Figure [3a]) range from 5 to 7096 tCO2e/mln$ and are on average around 256 tCO2e/mln$.
 While the maximum scope intensities range from 24 to 25,729 tCO2e/mln$ and are on average 462 tCO2e/mln$.
 Both these values are also sensitive to extremes but they give a great picture of the emission range across firms.
 For instance, it can be observed that the graph with the minima has more variation, hence the minimum Scope values differ more from one firm to another.